-AX comprises a backbone of β-D-xylopyranosyl (xylose) residues linked through $(1 \rightarrow 4)$ glycosidic linkages, with some residues being substituted with α -L-arabinofuranosyl (arabinose) residues at either one or two positions.
-Some arabinose residues present as single substitutions may be further substituted with ferulic acid at the 5-position, which may form diferulate cross-links between polymers.
-AX is often divided into two classes, depending on whether it is extractable (WE-AX) or unextractable (WU-AX) with water. β-glucan comprises glucose residues joined by $(1 \rightarrow 3)$ and $(1 \rightarrow 4)$ linkages.
-Single $(1 \rightarrow 3)$ linkages are usually separated by two or three $(1 \rightarrow 4)$ linkages, but longer stretches of up to 14 $(1 \rightarrow 4)$ linked glucan units (sometimes referred to as "cellulose-like" regions) have been reported for wheat bran β -glucan (Li et al., 2006).
-This structural variation may be studied by "enzyme fingerprinting" (Ordaz-Ortiz et al., 2005), in which the polymers are digested with specific enzymes (endoxylanase for AX, lichenase for β -glucan) and the structures and proportions of the oligosaccharides which are released determines, by spectroscopic imaging of sections, or by NMR spectrometry of hand dissected samples of tissue.
+AX comprises a backbone of $\beta$ -D-xylopyranosyl (xylose) residues linked through (1 $\rightarrow$ 4) 171 172 glycosidic linkages, with some residues being substituted with $\alpha$ -L-arabinofuranosyl (arabinose) residues at either one or two positions.
+Some arabinose residues present as 173 single substitutions may be further substituted with ferulic acid at the 5-position, which may 174 form diferulate cross-links between polymers.
+AX is often divided into two classes, 175 depending on whether it is extractable (WE-AX) or unextractable (WU-AX) with water. β-176 glucan comprises glucose residues joined by $(1\rightarrow 3)$ and $(1\rightarrow 4)$ linkages.
+Single $(1\rightarrow 3)$ 177 linkages are usually separated by two or three $(1\rightarrow 4)$ linkages, but longer stretches of up to 178 14 $(1\rightarrow 4)$ linked glucan units (sometimes referred to as "cellulose-like" regions) have been 179 reported for wheat bran $\beta$ -glucan (Li et al. 2006).
+This structural variation may be studied by 180 "enzyme fingerprinting" (Ordaz-Ortiz and Saulnier, 2005), in which the polymers are digested 181 with specific enzymes (endoxylanase for AX, lichenase for $\beta$ -glucan) and the structures and 182 proportions of the oligosaccharides which are released determines, by spectroscopic 183 imaging of sections, or by NMR spectrometry of hand dissected samples of tissue.
+184

-Barron et al. (2005) developed a protocol for comparing the structure of AX in the cell walls of transverse sections of wheat grain, using sonication and washing with 70% ethanol to remove the cell contents (notably starch) and protein adhering to the cell wall, and then using FT-IR microspectroscopy to determine the structure of AX.
-Comparison of the spectra with those of purified WE-AX and WU-AX allowed AX structures to be defined as highly substituted with arabinose or less highly substituted.
-Fig. 3 illustrates this approach, using false colour to display the distributions of highly substituted AX (blue) in the centre of the grain and less substituted AX (green) towards the periphery.
-However, it should be noted these two structures were defined using an arbitrary cut off and are not discrete populations of molecules.
-Similarly, there are gradients rather than discrete boundaries in the distributions of this structural variation across the grain.
-Further application of this method showed that the relative degree of arabinosylation varied between cultivars grown under the same conditions (Toole et al., 2011), and that the structure changed during grain development, with a decrease in the area of highly substituted AX and an increase in the area of less substituted AX, a process referred to as "remodelling" (Toole et al., 2014).
+Barron et al. (2005) developed a protocol for comparing the structure of AX in the cell walls 185 186 of transverse sections of wheat grain, using sonication and washing with 70% ethanol to 187 remove the cell contents (notably starch) and protein adhering to the cell wall, and then 188 using FT-IR microspectroscopy to determine the structure of AX.
+Comparison of the spectra with those of purified WE-AX and WU-AX allowed AX structures to be defined as highly 189 substituted with arabinose or less highly substituted.
+Figure 3 illustrates this approach, using 190 false colour to display the distributions of highly substituted AX (blue) in the centre of the 191 grain and less substituted AX (green) towards the periphery.
+However, it should be noted 192 these two structures were defined using an arbitrary cut off and are not discrete populations 193 of molecules.
+Similarly, there are gradients rather than discrete boundaries in the 194 distributions of this structural variation across the grain.
+Further application of this method 195 showed that the relative degree of arabinosylation varied between cultivars grown under the 196 same conditions (Toole et al., 2011), and that the structure changed during grain 197 development, with a decrease in the area of highly substituted AX and an increase in the 198 area of less substituted AX, a process referred to as "remodelling" (Toole et al., 2010).
+199

-FT-IR gives only limited information on AX structure and other approaches have been used to provide more detailed information on variation in structure at the tissue level, including Raman microspectroscopy which provides data on esterification with phenolic acids as well as arabinosylation (Phillipe et al., 2006; Toole et al., 2009), 1NMR spectrometry to provide more information on arabinosylation (Toole et al., 2014, 2011) and micro-scale enzyme fingerprinting (as discussed above) (Saulnier et al., 2009).
-These earlier studies have been reviewed in detail by Saulnier et al. (2009).
+FT-IR gives only limited information on AX structure and other approaches have been used to provide more detailed information on variation in structure at the tissue level, including Raman microspectroscopy which provides data on esterification with phenolic acids as well as arabinosylation (Philippe et al, 2006; Toole et al., 2009), NMR spectrometry to provide more information on arabinosylation (Toole et al., 2010, 2011) and micro-scale enzyme fingerprinting (as discussed above) (Saulnier et al., 2009).
+These earlier studies have been reviewed in detail by Saulnier et al. (2012).